Introduction

 5. Click Install to confirm the installation.

-7. In the top bar, click Computer -> Map network drive.
+7. In the top bar, click Computer and select Add a network location to start the wizard.

-9. Click Finish to complete the mount.
-The mount is now visible from the File explorer.
+11. Click Finish to complete the process.
+The mount is now visible in File Explorer.

 (Optional) Persist Mount on Windows